- How is CTSC unique when it comes to building in the cloud?

 For a more modern cloud solution that might have serverless components, hosted technologies, containers, and autoscaling, we are employing a more flexible and holistic model to recover the cost of our services.
 Typically, we'll charge an hourly Time & Materials rate for the initial architecting and deployment of a solution; then, once things are in production, we'll switch to a monthly recurring charge to recover ongoing operations (like monitoring, security auditing, and alerting) for everything in the cloud account.
 We'll propose a charge that covers our actual costs each month, arriving at a fee that we think is fair and responsible.

 - No; clients are responsible for any costs associated with their dedicated cloud account.
-TCG helps manage costs by providing cost estimates, establishing a budget, setting billing alerts, providing an expense dashboard, right-sizing technologies, and helping understand expenses.
+CTSC helps manage costs by providing cost estimates, establishing a budget, setting billing alerts, providing an expense dashboard, right-sizing technologies, and helping understand expenses.

 - How is the cloud bill paid?